aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 isn't on its control plot.

-In fact, it's hard to get a clear idea about what is going on by looking at any of these plots, since you really have to see the graph from the previous feedback event, to understand the current context.
+In fact, it's hard to get a clear idea about what is going on by looking at any of these plots in isolation.
+What is better is to flip through them one at a time in sequential succession; in this way you can look at a plot while having it's history in your recent visual memory, so as to give it some context.

 What would be nice would be an animation of each training event followed by the next.
 You could watch it for 10 seconds and get a good idea about their training history.
+The ``spaced`` library provides such an animation feature and it is described in the next section.

 .. _quickstart-animating-reactive-schedule-to-get-an-intuitive-feel: